 Oval heads or pan heads are slightly more visible than flatheads, whereas round heads are the most visible and are, therefore, used for decorative purposes.
 I used all kinds of random wood screws I had saved in a drawer with my makeshift pallet adirondack chair.

-Drywall screws are meant for drywall panels and come in two basic types—coarsely-threaded or W-type screws used to attach drywall to wood, or finely-threaded or S-type screws used to attach metal studs to the drywall.
+Drywall screws are meant for most types of drywall panels and come in two basic types—coarsely-threaded or W-type screws used to attach drywall to wood, or finely-threaded or S-type screws used to attach metal studs to the drywall.

 The latter also comes with a self-drilling tip, so you don’t need to pre-drill.
 Drywall screws cut through drywalls like a hot knife through butter, thanks to super-sharp tips that reduce tearing while going in fast.

 Many different types of drywall screws exist, including those coated with zinc, phosphate, or ceramic and some that are meant to reduce corrosion.
 They work well with drywall alternatives, too, though you may need to consider some types of drywall anchors in some cases..